pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

               Figure 4: SCIM action for Client Active Push
 ~~~~~~~~

    1. There will be push using a HTTP POST, PUT, PATCH, DELETE depending on the operation that the Client want to achieve at the Server.
    2. The Service Provider will return the RO/RA with additional metadata information to allow for audit.

 #### Client Active Pull
-A SCIM client uses the HTTP GET verb to ask for data from a SCIM Server, the client with the action of active pull will fetch one object or multiple objects from a SCIM server.
+ A SCIM client uses the HTTP GET verb to request data from a SCIM server.
+With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
-Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, but where there isn't any need to track individual RO/RA.
+ Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, without the need to track individual Resource Objects (RO) or Resource Attributes (RA).
-There are case where the client does an one time pull of specific RO and its RA from a server that manages many RO, for example a mobile app (SCIM Client) that gets the current license entitlement from a Device manager (SCIM Server)
+ here are cases where the client performs a one-time pull of specific ROs and their RAs from a server that manages many ROs.
+For example, a mobile app (SCIM Client) may fetch the current license entitlement from a Device Manager (SCIM Server).

 ~~~~~~~~
 +----------+                                   +----------+